neilmartindev/neilmartindev/README.md

 - 😄 Education: BSc(Hons) in Computer Science and currently studying a MEng in engineering.
-- 💬 Ask me about: C#, Dotnet, Python, Linux, Docker and any other technologies that you can think of!
+- 💬 Ask me about: C#, DOTNET, Python, Linux, Docker and any other technologies that you can think of!
 - 📫 How to reach me: neilmartindotdev@protonmail.com
 - ⚡ Fun fact: